 Makoto leaned over Ami's shoulder, staring at the book in her girlfriend's lap, amazed at the complexity of the Ancient Lunarian script.
 She reached up and brushed Ami's dark blue hair away from her neck, eyes widening as desire filled her frame.
 She leaned down and kissed that exposed skin, her hands reaching for her lover's breasts.
 Ami squeaked in shock, glancing up over her shoulder to reprimand her Jovian, moaning as Makoto's lips found hers.
 Eyes closed, Ami closed her book and placed it safely to the side, twisting around in Makoto's arms and deepening the kiss.

-"Oh, that's what I said to Rei the day we met.
-Be careful with the pronunciation.
+"Oh, here, that's what I said to Rei the day we met.
+You have to be careful with the pronunciation if you want to be understood.
 Laorisa hainan'ha yo'usehnah."
-Minako's eyes darkened as she remembered how beautiful Rei had been that night and how desperately she had wanted the Martian.
+Minako's blue eyes darkened as she remembered how beautiful Rei had been that night and how desperately she had wanted the Martian.
 Rei stopped her massage, grabbing Minako's shoulder and flipping her onto her back.
 The Venusian's eyes widened as Rei leaned in for a kiss, not caring that Serenity was still obliviously reading the sentences from her data pad.
 "Rei, what are you doing?"

 "Silly question," Rei replied, desire washing over Minako with her lover's words.
 The blonde's eyes widened in shock as she realized that her powers had affected her mate, and the darkness in Rei's amethyst eyes let her know that the Martian had no plans to stop what she was doing with her hands.